 Dividends are not deductible expenses in computing the company’s profits, but salary and related NIC payments are.
 For details, see the Allowable deductions for employee related expenses guidance note.

-For information on corporation tax computations, see the Computation of corporation tax guidance note.
+For information on corporation tax computations, see

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.